 Note that this means that the result backend requires RabbitMQ 2.1.0 or higher, and that you have to disable expiration if you're running with an older version.
-You can do so by disabling the CELERY TASK RESULT EXPIRES setting:
+You can do so by disabling the CELERY_TASK_RESULT_EXPIRES setting:

-'''

 CELERY_TASK_RESULT_EXPIRES = None

-'''

-- Eventlet: Fixed problem with shutdown (Issue #457). - Broker transports can be now be specified using URLs for example the default broker is written as:
+- Eventlet: Fixed problem with shutdown (Issue #457). - · Broker transports can be now be specified using URLs transport://user:password@hostname:port/virtual_host for example the default broker is written as: